quicwg/base-drafts/draft-ietf-quic-transport.md

 RST_STREAM terminates one direction of a stream abruptly.
 Whether any action or response can or should be taken on the data already received is an application-specific issue, but it will often be the case that upon receipt of a RST_STREAM an endpoint will choose to stop sending data in its own direction.
-If the sender of a RST_STREAM wishes to explicitly state that no future data will be processed, that endpoint MAY send a STOP_SENDING frame at the same time.
+Application protocols might define a mechanism to request that a peer send a RST_STREAM for cases where stream data is no longer wanted.

 ### Data Limit Increments {#fc-credit}